11 Mistakes Almost Everyone Makes with Their Air Fryer

 Your air fryer is not getting any air

 It might be small—and mighty—but air fryers need their space.
 That’s because these mini convection ovens rely on a constant flow of air to move the high-temp heat around the food for all-over crispness.
 Make sure your air fryer has at least five inches of space on all sides.
 And keep it on a stable surface, too, so the vibration won’t send it tumbling onto the floor.
-Learning how an air fryer cooks your food will help you understand how to cook with it safely.
+Learning what is an air fryer and how it cooks your food will help you understand how to cook with it safely.

 You use too much oil